Manchuria: Early history

 Chinese cultural and religious influence such as Chinese New Year, the "Chinese god", motifs such as the dragon, spirals, and scrolls, agriculture, husbandry, methods of heating, and material goods such as iron cooking-pots, silk, and cotton spread among the Amur natives including the Udeghes, Ulchis, and Nanais.

 In 1644, after peasant rebels sacked the Ming dynasty's capital of Beijing, the Jurchens (now called Manchus) allied with Ming general Wu Sangui and seized control of Beijing, overthrowing the short-lived Shun dynasty (1644) and establishing Qing-dynasty rule (1644–1912) over all of China.
 The Manchu conquest of China involved the deaths of over 25 million people.
 The Qing dynasty built the Willow Palisade – a system of ditches and embankments – during the later 17th century to restrict the movement of Han civilians into Jilin and Heilongjiang.
 Only bannermen, including Han bannermen, were allowed to settle in Jilin and Heilongjiang.
+However the Willow Palisade was lightly guarded, poorly maintained, and easily crossed.